 The Black Studies Program seeks to promote academic excellence, success for all students, and knowledge to foster multiracial, multiethnic, and multicultural partnerships within larger society.
 The Black Studies Program offers academic opportunities, activities, and services for the enrichment and education of Cleveland State University’s students, faculty, and staff, as well as the greater Cleveland metropolitan area.

 Founded in 1969, Cleveland State University’s Black Studies Program is one of the nation’s oldest interdisciplinary course of study.
-The Black Studies Program provides undergraduate students an opportunity to study the history, culture, socio-economic and political developments of people of African descent, and their contributions to world civilizations.
-The principle geographic domains of this academic discipline are the United States, South America, Africa, and increasingly Western Europe where large communities of persons of African descent reside.
+The Black Studies Program provides undergraduate students an opportunity to study the history, culture, socio-economic and political developments, and creative expressions of people of African descent.
+Additionally, the program highlights the contributions of black people to world civilizations.
+The principle geographic domains of this academic discipline are the United States, South America, Africa, and increasingly Western Europe, where large communities of persons of African descent reside.
+The following are the six components of the Black Studies Program:

 - Images: A Public Affairs Radio Forum